Rise of the Triad (2013 video game)

 Rise of the Triad is a first-person shooter developed by Interceptor Entertainment and published by Apogee Software, LLC for Microsoft Windows in 2013.
-The game is a reboot of the original Rise of the Triad: Dark War published by the former Apogee Software in 1995.
+The game is a reboot of the original Rise of the Triad published by the former Apogee Software in 1995.

 Gameplay

 The gameplay has been touted as a throwback to classic first-person shooters of the 1990s such as the original Rise of the Triad.
 It features non-linear level design, a high rate of player movespeed, multiple playable characters and an arsenal of over the top explosive weaponry recreated from the original game.
 The game consists of 20 levels (plus four secret levels) spread across four episodes as well as an online multiplayer component which features Deathmatch, Team Deathmatch and Capture the Flag game modes.

 Plot

-The plot is nearly identical to that of the original Rise of the Triad: Dark War wherein a team of special operatives, known as the H.U.N.T.
+The plot is nearly identical to that of the original Rise of the Triad wherein a team of special operatives, known as the H.U.N.T.
 (High-risk United Nations Task-force) is sent to San Nicolas Island to investigate terrorist activity taking place.
 When their boat is destroyed by patrols, the team soon learns that the 'Triad' cult plans to nuke nearby Los Angeles.
 The operatives, now unable to return from whence they came, are left to fight their way into the heart of the island to put a stop to the Triad's activities once and for all.